Wolox/redux-recompose/recipes/POLLING.md

 # Basic polling recipe

 Imagine you have to translate a PDF.
-In order to translate it, you will upload it to a server in order for it translate it and create a new URL where you can fetch the new translated PDF.
+In order to translate it, you will upload it to a server in order for it translate and create a new URL where you can fetch the new translated PDF.
 If file is still being processed, the server will respond with a [202 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202).
 Once the PDF has finished processing, the server will respond with a 200 status code and the response body will include a URL where you can download the new PDF.

 Let's define a service using [`apisauce`](https://github.com/infinitered/apisauce).